jfang324/ValoGraphs/README.md

     git clone https://github.com/Jeffery-Fang/ValoGraphs.git
     ```

-2. Install NPM packages in the frontend and backend directories
+2. Install NPM packages in the frontend and backend directories (make sure you run the command in both directories)

     ```sh
     npm install